-If your small business sells physical products and/or works with manufacturers, you should certainly look into product liability insurance.
+If your small business sells physical products and works with manufacturers, you should undoubtedly look into product liability insurance.
 Busy manufacturers tend to commit careless errors when making or packaging products.
 The product’s label, however, shows only the name of your company.
-Your customer could sue you but product liability insurance would help cover your legal costs.
+Your customer could sue you, but product liability insurance would help cover your legal costs.

 Many providers offer product liability insurance as an add-on to their general liability package.
 It’s almost among the cheapest types of business insurance, costing 26 cents for every $100 you earn in sales.
 For example, let’s say your company sells $100,000 in products per year.
 That would make your annual product liability insurance premium just $250.

 Also known as EPLI, this type of business insurance covers your business’s legal costs when employees file specific employment discrimination or wrongful termination lawsuits.
 Examples include sexual harassment or racial discrimination lawsuits, both of which can easily cost your company over $100,000.